wjdenny/wjdenny.github.io/content/@2023henderson_read.md

 ---
 tags:
-  - source
+  - "source"
-  - topic/pkm
+  - "topic/pkm"
-  - topic/reading
+  - "topic/reading"
-aliases:
+alias: "How to Read (and Understand) Hard Books"
-  - How to Read (and Understand) Hard Books
+draft: false
 ---
 # How to Read (and Understand) Hard Books
 [[Jared Henderson]] published this video for [[YouTube]].